 4.8.
 Development complexity (Cons)

 Most of the development tools like IDEs, Test tools are designed for Monolithic architecture.
 Even the best tool does not provide much support for developing distributed systems.
 Organizations need proper workflow, tools, and develop skills in order to make the microservices system successful.

 - Developers need to implement the inter-service communication mechanism.

 - A partial or complete failure of any service should not cause the entire system to crash.

 - Implementing requests that span multiple services is more challenging

 - Testing the interactions between services is more difficult

-- Verifying the a large scale system behavior is more challenging due to distributed nature.
+- Verifying the large-scale system behavior is more challenging due to its distributed nature.